DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Factor consulting into your total budget

-Consulting costs are one of several major cost buckets.
-Use the calculator to estimate your complete FedRAMP investment.
+Consulting costs are one of several major buckets.
+Use the worksheet to estimate your complete FedRAMP investment.